fogus/spiel/pyramidenspiel/gorgias/README.markdown

 Gameplay
 --------

-A game of *Gorgias* consists of eight rounds, or *statements*, that consist of five sets of pyramids representing the results of rolling the arguments dice.
-These sets are secretly arranged behind a shield across from the opponent's sets.
-Once both players' sets are revealed the results are calculated and won pyramids dispersed.
+A game of *Gorgias* consists of eight rounds, or *statements*, that consist of five groups of pyramids representing the results of rolling the arguments dice.
+These groups are secretly arranged behind a shield across from the opponent's groups.
+Once both players' groups are revealed the results are calculated and won pyramids dispersed.

 Preparing statements
 ---------------------

 Statements are built by rolling the arguments dice up to three times and keeping any number of dice aside during each roll to formulate the set.

- * must have at least one of each core argument
- * roll up to 3 times
- * reroll as many as you want each time
+However, the lone caveat in building a set is that each of the three core arguments must be represented either as their exact faces or within nuanced arguments.
+Whenever a set is  rolled without represention in all three core arguments then a set of the arguing player's choice will be removed from play for that round.
+Finally, once a set is formed via the pyramid dice rolls then the players take alternating turns pulling pyramids from a their personal stock of any color of the size needed to fulfill the dictates of the faces of the dice.

  * take whichever colors you desire in alternating fashion
    - lowest value goes first